alexchandler100/MAT_180/colorized/README.md

 #### Architecture of our custom U-Net

 Now that we defined the main building blocks of our custom U-Net, let's expand its architecture.
 The following table does not include the MLP of the sinusoidal position embedding as it is done at first only for the timestep $t$.
 As mentioned previously, our U-net is much smaller than the other u-net employed for state of the art diffusion models.
+In the end, we get a network having only ~6.9 Millions of parameters.

 ##### Encoder